cxplan/CXTouch/README.md

 - Take a screenshot.
 - Record screen of device.
 - Setting for quality and size of  image
-- Support two language: English and Chinese.
+- Support two languages: English and Chinese.